ryanve/oi/README.md

 });
 ```

 Note that `oi.domReady` and `oi.fn.ready` are identical.
-(The latter is provided for purely for integration purposes.)
+The latter is provided purely for integration purposes.

 **oi** also provides two simple cross-browser event methods: